nareshbhatia/mobx-state-router-examples-deprecated/ssr/README.md

 Once the application's state is initialized, the server proceeds to render the page.
 This is done by calling `ReactDOMServer.renderToString()`.

 ### Send the rendered page and the state to the client
 Once the page is rendered, the server injects it into `index.html`.
 In addition, it serializes the application state (`rootStore.serialize()`) and injects it right after the `<body>` tag.
 This is super important.
 If we didn't do this, the router on the client side would start from it's initial state and go through a full transition to the requested route (including fetching fresh data).
 We don't want to do this - the server has already done it.
-By sending the state and the letting the client initialize itself, we prevent the client-side router from going through a full unnecessary transition.
+By sending the state and letting the client initialize itself, we prevent the client-side router from going through a full unnecessary transition.

 Note that as part of the modified `index.html`, the CSS and JavaScript are also sent down.
 However, since the JavaScript is sent after the HTML markup, the full page is rendered even before the JavaScript starts loading.